Protests against Donald Trump

-Protests against Donald Trump have occurred in the United States, Europe and elsewhere from his entry into the 2016 presidential campaign to his loss to Joe Biden in the 2020 presidential election.
-Protests have expressed opposition to Trump's campaign rhetoric, his electoral win, his inauguration, his alleged history of sexual misconduct and various presidential actions, most notably his aggressive family separation policy.
+Protests against Donald Trump have occurred in the United States and internationally, even before his entry into the 2016 presidential campaign.
+Protests have expressed opposition to Trump's campaign rhetoric, his electoral win, his first inauguration, his alleged history of sexual misconduct and various presidential actions, most notably his travel ban in 2017 and aggressive family separation policy in 2018.

 Some protests have taken the form of walk-outs, business closures, and petitions as well as rallies, demonstrations, and marches.
 While most protests have been peaceful, actionable conduct such as vandalism and assaults on Trump supporters has occurred.
 Some protesters have been criminally charged with rioting.

-The largest organized protest against Trump was the day after his inauguration; millions protested on January 21, 2017, during the Women's March, with each individual city's protest taken into consideration, makes it the largest single-day protest in the history of the United States.
+The largest organized protest against Trump was the day after his first inauguration; millions protested on January 21, 2017, during the Women's March, with each individual city's protest taken into consideration, makes it the largest single-day protest in the history of the United States.

+Following Trump's victory in the 2024 presidential election, a new wave of protests was held in reaction to his second presidency.

 2016 presidential campaign

-A number of protests against Donald Trump's candidacy and political positions occurred during his presidential campaign, essentially at his political rallies.
+A number of protests against Trump's candidacy and political positions occurred during his presidential campaign, essentially at his political rallies.

 Political rallies

 During his presidential campaign, activists organized demonstrations inside Trump's rallies, sometimes with calls to shut the rallies down; protesters began to attend his rallies displaying signs and disrupting proceedings.
 There were occasional incidents of verbal abuse and/or physical violence, either against protesters or against Trump supporters.
 While most of the incidents amounted to simple heckling against the candidate, a few people had to be stopped by Secret Service agents.
 Large-scale disruption forced Trump to cancel a rally in Chicago on March 11, 2016, out of safety concerns.
 On June 18, 2016, an attempt was made to assassinate Trump.
 Michael Steven Sanford, a British national and the perpetrator, was sentenced to one year in prison after he reached for a police officer's gun.
 He reportedly told a federal agent that he had driven from California to Las Vegas with a plan to kill Trump.

 The protesters sometimes attempted to enter the venue or engage in activities outside the venue.
 Interactions with supporters of the candidate may occur before, during or after the event.
 At times, protesters attempted to rush the stage at Trump's rallies.
 At times, anti-Trump protesters have turned violent and attacked Trump supporters and vice versa; this violence has received bipartisan condemnation.
 MoveOn.org, The People for Bernie Sanders, the Muslim Students' Association, Assata's Daughters, the Black Student Union, Fearless Undocumented Alliance and Black Lives Matter were among the organizations who sponsored or promoted the protests at the March 11 Chicago Trump rally.
 There were reports of verbal and physical confrontations between Trump supporters and protesters at Trump's campaign events.